RandyGaul/cute_framework/docs/topics/drawing.md

 ## Draw Layer

+The layer controls the order things are drawn.
 You can set what layer to draw upon with [`cf_draw_push_layer`](https://randygaul.github.io/cute_framework/#/draw/cf_draw_push_layer).
 When done, restore the previously used layer with [`cf_draw_pop_layer`](https://randygaul.github.io/cute_framework/#/draw/cf_draw_pop_layer).
-The layer controls the order things are drawn.

 ## Drawing Sprites

 Sprites can be loaded with either .ase/.aseprite files or .png files.
 The recommended method is .ase files called [Aseprite](https://www.aseprite.org/) files.
 An aseprite file contains all the animation and image data necessary for a 2D frame based animations.
-If instead you want to support your own custom animation format, or any other format, you can load up your animation data and feed it into the .png API (TODO LINK).
+If instead you want to support your own custom animation format, or any other format, you can load up your animation data and feed it into the [.png API](https://github.com/RandyGaul/cute_framework/blob/master/include/cute_png_cache.h).

 Some particular pages of interest are: